Nosthertus/diet-raml/README.md

 **-h --add-schemas**
 *default:* false
 Whether add schemas found in RAML file

+**-n --no-index**
+*default:* false
+Whether omit the index file generation

+**-e --no-errors**
+*default:* false
+Whether omit the error.json and errorHandler.js file generation This also ignores the injection of errorHandler on all resource files

 ### F.A.Q
 **Will the generator fully support to RAML 1.0?**